Dragoslav Šekularac: International career

 At only 18, he made his national team debut on 30 September 1956.
 He was on the national side that won the silver medal at the 1956 Summer Olympics in Melbourne, Australia, and also participated in the World Cups of 1958 and 1962.
 He went on to make 41 senior international appearances, scoring 6 goals.

 A highlight of his international career was the 1960 European Nations' Cup, where Šekularac earned the spot in the Team of the Tournament.
 Forty years later, he reminisced on the matches:

 "Do I remember that match?
 To this day, I dream about it.
 We had a great team that won over the French fans.
 Against the home side, I took part in one of the best games in the history of football.
 I was convinced that the trophy would be in our hands.
 Against the Russians, we've never had luck.
 It was like that in the final match as well.
 I remember that we missed a few goal chances and that the Russians at times during the match were totally inferior.
 That Ponedelnik however was without mercy.
 He scored on us and prevented us from celebrating our (potentially) biggest triumph."

 He played his final international in June 1966 against Bulgaria.

 Playing style

-He was quick and crafty with the ball, displaying creative skills which turned many heads.
-Possessing supreme self-confidence along with impeccable technical ability, he was one of the biggest showmen and crowd draws in the history of Yugoslav football.
-His enormous popularity throughout FPR Yugoslavia during the early 1960s transcended sports as he easily became one of the most recognizable individuals in the country.
+He was known for his speed, ball control, and technical ability.
+His style of play, which emphasized creativity and individual skill, contributed to his popularity among spectators.
+During the early 1960s, he was a prominent figure in Yugoslav football and became widely recognized within the country.

 In addition to the swelling of praise and accolades for his skills, he also attracted criticism over lack of team play and overall attitude on the pitch that some found to be disrespectful to the game.
 Others point to his lack of effectiveness and a seeming disproportion between his talent and his overall career statistics.